PaddlePaddle/PaddleFL/python/paddle_fl/mpc/examples/model_encryption/README.md

 ### 1. Introduction

-This document introduces how to run encrypt PaddlePaddle's  model, then train or update encrypted model, or predict with encrypted model.
-Model encryption is suitable for protecting user data and model.
+This document introduces how to run encrypt PaddlePaddle  model, then train or update encrypted model, or predict encrypted data with encrypted model.
+Model encryption is suitable for protecting training/prediction data and model.

 ### 2. Scenarios